-For information on CMP 2.0 refer to the section on the "The EJB Designer" on page 109.
+For information on CMP 2.0 refer to the section on the "The EJB Designer".
 For information on CMP 2.0 in the AppServer, refer to Using Borland AppServer Properties for CMP 2.x in the AppServer Developer's Guide.